V-agor/Milkshake/README.md

 nodemailer	   Send email receipts

-The following is the structure we will emulate:
+The following is the structure we will emulate: the structure splits the backend into 3

 milkshake-backend/